 This article describes important issues that may affect your deployment, management, and use of Wowza Streaming Engine™ media server software.
 When available, workarounds and fixes for these issues are described.
-Check back often as this article is updated frequently as new developments occur.
+Check back often.
+This article is updated frequently as new developments occur.

 Note: Where a third-party issue affects Wowza Streaming Engine software, it's the responsibility of the third-party to fix the problem.
 Wowza Media Systems works with these companies to help address the issue as soon as possible.